NivlacSeugirdor/PhD/README.md

      Nakamura (2018).

      - [3] Folder Instances:
           .
 All instances that were used in the tests with the heuristics MSR_PCTBP and MSR_TDOP.
-The prizes in these instances were generated through a normal distribution.
+The prizes in these instances were generated through a normal distribution;
+          .
+If are going to use them for the PCTB model, it will be necessary to change the value present in the third line of the instances to the wanted value as a lower bound the collected prizes.
+Remembering that the value taken from the instance must be passed as a parameter to the model.

      - [4] Folder Heuristics:
           .
 Includes the implementation of heuristics for PCTBP (folder MSR_PCTBP) and for TDOP (folder MSR_TDOP).

+     - [5] Folder Results - Heurists
+          .
+All the obtained results with the implemented heuristics.

+     - [6] Folder Models:
+          .
+Includes the implementation of models for MSR_PCTBP (folder PCTBP -- [Median and Quartil] ) and for MSR_TDOP (folder TDOP).